zabulus/core/builds/install/arch-specific/win32/installation_readme.txt

   32-bit and 64-bit installs:

   - The service installer (instsvc) uses the same default instance name for 32-bit and 64-bit installations.
 This is by design.
 Services exist in a single name space.

   - If the 32-bit and 64-bit control panel applets are installed they will both point to the same default instance.

 o When installing under Vista be sure to install as an administrator. ie, if using the binary installer right click and choose 'Run as administrator'.
   Otherwise the installer will be unable to start the Firebird service at the end of installation.

+o Libraries deployed by instclient will fail to load if the MS runtime libraries have not been installed correctly.
+In case of problems users should install the appropriate version of vcredist.exe mentioned above.

 Uninstallation